MSc in Translational Neuropathology

 Who is the course for and where will it lead?

 The MSc Translational Neuropathology is aimed at students from a scientific background wanting to extend their knowledge in this field.
 The significant practical exposure to laboratory techniques will enable students to apply these skills in a research setting throughout the course and are relevant to a career in academia, diagnostic laboratories or the biotechnology sector.
+Previous students have moved on to PhD positions, medical and Specialist trainee studies and roles within the Pharmaceutical industry.

 Why Translational Neuropathology at the University of Sheffield?